Tacata'

-Tacata' (alternative writings Tacatà and Tacatá) is an international hit released in 2012 by Italian duo "Tacabro", early known as Romano & Sapienza, featuring Cuban singer "Martínez Rodríguez", known later as Ruly MC, as main vocalist.
+"Tacata" (alternatively spelled "Tacatà" or "Tacatá") is an international hit released in 2012 by Italian duo Tacabro (then known as Romano & Sapienza) featuring vocals by Cuban singer Ruly MC (then known as Martínez Rodríguez).
 The music was composed by the Italian DJs, while the lyrics by the Cuban rapper.
 It was released through 541 / N.E.W.S. labels in Italy, France and Sweden, and through Sony Music in Denmark.

-"Tacata'" was originally a hit in Italy and was credited to "Romano & Sapienza featuring Rodriguez" reaching #4 on the Italian Singles Charts.
+"Tacata was originally a hit in Italy and was credited to "Romano & Sapienza featuring Rodríguez" reaching #4 on the Italian Singles Chart.
 The same name was used for the initial Swiss record.
 Releases on other European charts were credited to the act name "Tacabro" and charted as such in France, Denmark and Sweden.
 The song has gained recognition in North America, reaching #83 in Canada where it was the most popular outside Europe.

 Music video

-Two separate music videos were released for "Tacata'" produced by "DanceandLove", the first in January 2012 and the second in February 2012.
+Two separate music videos were released for "Tacata produced by "DanceandLove", the first in January 2012 and the second in February 2012.
 The videos are directed by Alex Bufalo and DOP by Francesco Fracchionio.
 The music videos show Martínez Rodríguez singing and dancing in front of a banner reading Tacabro or through visual effects in the background.
-With Rodríguez dancing the Tacata', there is also vocal as well as music accompaniment and mixing by Mario Romano and Salvatore Sapienza.
-In other scenes of the videoclip, Martínez Rodríguez is joined in by other girls dancing the Tacata' with him.
+With Rodríguez dancing to "Tacata, there is also vocal as well as music accompaniment and mixing by Mario Romano and Salvatore Sapienza.
+In other scenes from the music video, Martínez Rodríguez is joined in by other girls dancing with him.